AleksandarPredic/todolist/README.md

 Multiple user TODO list with dashboard to manage notes per user.
 This is custom app using MVC pattern using PHP and MySQL.

+***PLEASE NOTE:*** This project was a task for a challenge to create simple TODO list without using a PHP framework in two working days.
+I spent 16 hours for this task, so not everything is going to be perfect :)
+Also please note that this repository isn't going to be maintained as it's intention isn't to be used in production.

 Requirements:
 * php: >=5.3.9
 * nginx or apache server